mrcook/manic-miner/README.md

 store.

-Can YOU take the challenge and guide Willy through the undergraound caverns to the surface and riches.
+Can YOU take the challenge and guide Willy through the underground caverns to the surface and riches.

 In order to move to the next chamber, you must collect all the flashing keys in the room while avoiding nasties like